 According to the aforementioned report, the number one motivation for employees to go the extra mile and make a difference is peer motivation.
 Camaraderie is incredibly important to today’s workforce.

 Having close friendships in the office boosts employee motivation significantly.
 That’s why having a good company culture cannot be stressed enough.
 By defining your company culture and then altering the hiring process to not just hire the most qualified people, but the most qualified people who fit your company culture, you are helping to foster better workplace relationships.

 People who are like-minded are more likely to get along at work.
 Having an atmosphere of closeness among workers, in turn, increases employee motivation, employee satisfaction, improves cooperation and increases productivity.

 In the end, it’s common sense.
 Would you look forward to going to work if your office was full of people you cannot identify with or would you be more excited about work if you were working with friends?

 Another thing that the TINYpulse report showed was that only 21 percent of employees feel as if they are truly valued by their companies.
 This commonly happens when there is a corporate disconnect between effort and rewards.

 Of course, incentives like higher wages and promotions for people who perform above and beyond what is expected of them should always be part of your company culture, but that’s not all this is about.
 Simply celebrating a work victory every now and then within the team can do a lot when it comes to boosting morale and increasing team motivation.

 People like to see that their efforts are being appreciated.
 Celebrating a win with a pizza party or a night at the bar not only shows them that you appreciate what they are doing, it also helps build that camaraderie that employees desire.
-It also decreases the number of unmotivated employees.
+It also increases the number of motivated employees.